Physics-Informed Neural Network Models for EMT Simulators: EMT Simulation Workflow and Opportunities

-EMT simulations replicate power system dynamics with very high detail.
-The modeling captures the full waves of each phase throughout the entire simulation, representing the dynamic behaviour of the lines.
-Assuming the basic circuit formulation with lumped elements, the network's state variables $\textbf{x}(t)$ from \eqref{eq:TDS} become the network voltages $v(t)$ and currents $i(t)$.
-The relationship between the two is described in \eqref{eqs:basicelements} through resistance $R$, inductance $L$, and capacitance $C$ elements.

-The control systems, represented by $\textbf{y}(t)$ and generally defined with block diagrams, represent the interconnections between system elements.
+The EMT simulation tool aims to represent, in the time domain and in great detail, the dynamics of the modeled power system across a wide frequency range.
+To do so, the tool captures the instantaneous values of the voltage and current waveforms, being able to capture both electromechanical and electromagnetic phenomena across the system.
+Eqs.~\eqref{eqs:basicelements} describe the lumped circuit elements, resistor $R$, inductor $L$, and capacitor $C$, across two nodes \textit{k} and \textit{m}.
+These equations define the voltages $v(t)$ and currents $i(t)$ across the electric network, including both the grid and device-level electric components, which become the state variables $\textbf{X}(t)$ in \eqref{eq:TDS}.
+The control systems, represented by $\textbf{Y}(t)$ and generally defined with block diagrams, represent the controllers associated with the connected devices.

-\subsection{EMT simulation program}
+\subsection{EMT Simulation Program}

 There are several approaches to solve an EMT simulation problem.
-In this work, we consider the partitioned algorithm, used in most state-of-the-art power system software.
-This algorithm divides the EMT simulation problem into two parts, the electric network and the control systems \cite{emtpbook}.
+In this work, we consider the partitioned algorithm, widely used in state-of-the-art power system software \cite{emtpbook}.
+This approach divides the EMT simulation problem into two parts: the electric network and the control systems.